github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/streaming-the-audit-log-for-your-enterprise.md

 **Note**: {% data variables.product.prodname_dotcom %} validates the HEC endpoint via `<Domain>:port/services/collector`.
 If self-hosting the HEC endpoint (such as with [Splunk HEC Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/splunkhecreceiver) via OpenTelemetry), ensure the endpoint is reachable at this destination.

 {% endnote %}

-{% ifversion ghec %}
-To get a list of IP address ranges that {% data variables.product.prodname_dotcom %} uses for connections to the HEC endpoint, you can use the REST API.
-The `meta` endpoint for {% data variables.product.product_name %} includes a `hooks` key with a list of the IP addresses.
-For more information, see "[AUTOTITLE](/rest/meta/meta#get-github-enterprise-cloud-meta-information)."
-{% endif %}

 {% data reusables.enterprise.navigate-to-log-streaming-tab %}
 1. Select the **Configure stream** dropdown menu and click **Splunk**.